INVESTMENTS

 • Pine Oaks Apartments

-In 2006 Cienda acquired the 240-unit Pine Oaks apartment project from the Bank of America Community Development Corporation.
-After a successful renovation creating quality workforce housing, the project was sold in 2008.
+In 2006, Cienda acquired the 240-unit Pine Oaks apartment project from the Bank of America Community Development Corporation.
+After a successful renovation, and creating quality workforce housing, the project was sold in 2008.

 • Windrush Apartments